 - Textbook required.

-Rising 11th graders (via Honors Chemistry): To qualify for AP Biology, a student will have completed semester 1 of Honors Chemistry with an overall grade of A- (90%) or higher, including the weighting of the semester exam.
+Rising juniors (via Honors Chemistry): To qualify for AP Biology, a student will have completed semester 1 of Honors Chemistry with an overall grade of A- (90%) or higher, including the weighting of the semester exam.
 Final approval for AP Biology will be based on maintaining strong academic performance and classroom behavior throughout semester 2.

-Rising 11th graders (via AP Chemistry): To qualify for AP Biology, a student will have completed semester 1 of AP Chemistry with an overall grade of B+ (87%) or higher, including the weighting of the semester exam.
+Rising juniors (via AP Chemistry): To qualify for AP Biology, a student will have completed semester 1 of AP Chemistry with an overall grade of B+ (87%) or higher, including the weighting of the semester exam.
 Final approval for AP Biology will be based on maintaining strong academic performance and classroom behavior throughout semester 2.

 Course load for summer for-credit AP Biology classes: